ExpediaGroup/container-startup-autoscaler/README.md

 - `targetname`: the name of the container to target.
 - `targetstates`: the states of the target container, per [status](#status).

-Regardless of configured logging verbosity, `error`-level messages are always displayed and additionally include a stack trace key (`stacktrace`), if available.
+Regardless of configured logging verbosity, `error`-level messages are always displayed.

 ## Metrics
 Additional CSA-specific metrics are registered to the Prometheus registry exposed by controller-runtime and exposed